DanyXuXX/Code-Reproduction-for-Audio-Visual-Representation-Talking-Face-Generation-system/README.md

 # Code-Reproduction-for-Audio-Visual-Representation-system

+This is finished during Dec, 2022 and Jan, 2023.

 I learned from the paper published in CVPR 2021 named 'Pose-Controllable Talking Face Generation by Implicitly Modularized Audio-Visual Representation' (github link: https://hangznju-cuhk.github.io/projects/PC-AVS) and made a few changed to the codes to make it applicable in my own input data.

 For example, the screenshot for gesture input is: